What is Personalised Marketing? Examples & Stats

 Just pick up your phone, and send a DM!

-If you’ve spent any time on the internet, I’m sure you have heard that an email list is a goldmine.
+If you’ve spent time online, I’m sure you have heard that an email list is a goldmine.

 Why?
 Because you own that virtual real estate.